tpae/whitepaper/WLX.md

 Delegated transfers requires a delegate, which will require our Delegate to have access to pool of ETH to facilitate the trade.
 We can interface with 0x Protocol [1](https://0xproject.com/), which will allow us to execute trades on-chain, interface with our DApp to automate the exchange end-to-end.

-### End-to-End Transaction with Only WLX Tokens
+### End-to-End Transaction with Only WLX Coins

 Using `ERC865` features, we can successfully execute end-to-end transactions without needing gas.

 1. `User A` to send `1 WLX` to `User B`
 2. `User A` executes off-chain function `transferPreSigned` on `Delegate`
 3. `Delegate` verifies `signedPayload` from `User A`
-4. `Delegate` executes transfer of `WLX - fee` from `User A` to `User B` with gas from `DelegateAccount`
+4. `Delegate` executes transfer of `WLX (fee)` from `User A` to `User B` with gas from `DelegateAccount`
 5. `Delegate` executes `trade` of `fee` on `0xProtocolExchange` for `ETH` to `DelegateAccount`
 6. `DelegateAccount` is replenished for additional transactions

-The `fee` will need to be calculated (WLX <-> ETH value) prior to executing `transferPreSigned` and should be enough to cover gas price of 2 separate transactions needed to create end-to-end transaction.
+The `fee` will need to be calculated (WLX <> ETH value) prior to executing `transferPreSigned` and should be enough to cover gas price of 2 separate transactions needed to create end-to-end transaction.

 # WLXAG Token

-Whoslux ecosystem will require interactions with two different tokens, WLX token is necessary to facilitate the transfer of value across the platform, and WLXAG token is necessary to create transferrable object that represents the Authenticated Good.
+Whoslux ecosystem will require interactions with two different tokens, WLX coin is necessary to facilitate the transfer of value across the platform, and WLXAG token is necessary to create transferrable object that represents the Authenticated Good.

 ## ERC721 - Non-Fungible Token